-The area is over 2500m in elevation and though the trekking pace is not fast, the hiking on some parts can be tiring and challenging due to terrain.
-The trekking duration can last from 30minutes to the whole day.
+The area is over 2500m in elevation and though the trekking pace is not fast, hiking in some parts can be tiring and challenging due to the terrain.
+The trekking duration can last from 30 minutes to the whole day.
 It is normal at times to feel a bit breathless at certain points.

 Rwanda Gorilla tracking etiquette

 It can be noted that Mountain gorillas comprise 98% of man’s DNA and as a result, they are prone to disease contraction.

 Human infections especially respiratory ones are dangerous to gorillas because the gorillas do not feature the immune system to neutralize such diseases as that of humans.
 In fact, a common cold to a gorilla can be threatening.